-- (2) In speaking to the question for adjournment a Member must only raise matters which are within the administrative competence of the Victorian Government and may not raise a matter which has been discussed in the previous six months of the same Session. - (3) A Member may only raise a matter for consideration by a single Minister. - (4) Matters raised on the question for adjournment cannot be the subject of debate. - (5) Any reply by a Minister to a matter raised on the question for adjournment should be as brief as possible.
+(1) In speaking to the question for adjournment a Member must only raise matters which are within the administrative competence of the Victorian Government and may not raise a matter which has been discussed in the previous six months of the same Session.

+- (2) Matters raised on the question for adjournment cannot be the subject of debate. - (3) Any reply by a Minister to a matter raised on the question for adjournment should be as brief as possible.